OctopusDeploy/OctopusClients/readme.md

     octo create-release --project=HelloWorld --deployto=Production --server=http://octopus/api --apiKey=ABCDEF123456

-Note that packages that have already been deployed to the selected machines will not be re-deployed.
-You can force them to be re-deployed using the `--force` argument:
+**Changed in 2.0** Note that packages that have already been deployed to the selected machines will be re-deployed.
+Machines can be skipped by specifiying the `--specificmachines` argument.

-    octo create-release --project=HelloWorld --deployto=Production --force --server=http://octopus/api --apiKey=ABCDEF123456

 ## Deploying a release